kaytaffer/DH2642-interaktionsprog-recherche/README.md

 ### view

+`highScoreView.js` - Shows the all time high score.

 `scoreBoardView.js` - Shows our final score board.

 `startScreenView.js` - Shows the button that starts the game.

 `wordInputView.js` - Shows the given word and takes input from user.